shawnroos/granola-obsidian/README.md

 - Identifies attendees from complex name formats and email addresses
 - Creates structured Obsidian notes with proper frontmatter
 - Generates daily note entries with links to meeting notes
+  - Adds timestamped links to meetings in the daily note
+  - Prevents duplicate entries
 - Comprehensive debug logging for troubleshooting

 ## Keeping Scripts in Sync